 After studying abroad in Guatemala for a semester, Jarod Siekman returned to Bluffton with a new understanding of numbers that crossed cultures and opened up ideas about mathematical concepts.

-Follow a guideline for course selection to complete your degree in four years
+Follow a guideline for course selection to complete your degree in four years, for students beginning fall 2019 and after.

 Area elementary students are introduced to musical instruments by members of Bluffton's chapter of Ohio Collegiate Music Educators Association during the Instrument Petting Zoo.